ZooRoyal/coding-standard/doc/howto/HowToAddInformationSources.md

 Well... strictly speaking the trait is not needed for everything to work but to make the life of other developers easier you should definitely consider it.

-The traits reside in `Zooroyal\CodingStandard\CommandLine\StaticCodeAnalysis
-\Generic\TerminalCommand\Traits` so let's add your trait there.
-As names are important - to us.
-Coding-standard not so much - call your new trait `SuperInformedTrait.php`
+The trait should reside next to your other code so let's add it right there in `Zooroyal\CodingStandard\CommandLine\StaticCodeAnalysis\Generic\TerminalCommand\SuperInformation` As names are important &ndash; to us; Coding-Standard not so much &ndash; call your new trait `SuperInformedTrait.php`

 ```php
 trait SuperInformedTrait